Aaisha-Rani/Embedded-Systems/ARM/README.md

 # LPC214X Microcontroller Code

 This repository contains code written in C for the LPC214X microcontroller.
 The code demonstrates how to control the output pins of the LPC214X microcontroller to set them to a high or low state with specific delays.

-Prerequisites
+# Prerequisites
 To run this code, you will need:
 LPC214X microcontroller
-Development environment for LPC214X (e.g., Keil uVision) Appropriate hardware connections
+Development environment for LPC214X (e.g., Keil uVision)

 Getting Started
-Clone this repository to your local machine or download the source code files.
+* Clone this repository to your local machine or download the source code files.
-Open the project in your preferred development environment (e.g., Keil uVision).
+* Open the project in your preferred development environment (e.g., Keil uVision).
-Make sure you have the necessary toolchain and target settings configured.
+* Make sure you have the necessary toolchain and target settings configured.
-Build and flash the code onto your LPC214X microcontroller.
+* Build and flash the code onto your LPC214X microcontroller.

-Code Description
+# Code Description
 The main code sets the direction and state of specific pins on the LPC214X microcontroller.
 Here's a breakdown of the code:

 The stop(int z) function is defined to introduce a delay.
 It uses nested loops to achieve the desired delay.